miiimchelle/baseline-plugin/README.md

 Built by Michelle, a product designer, design systems nerd, and someone who got tired of design decisions being quietly rewritten after the constantly repeating themselves.

+## Development

+After pulling or switching branches, run:

+npm run build

+or keep the compiler running with:

+npm run watch